Types of Solution on the Basis of Concentration | How Many Types of Solution

 The maximum amount of solute dissolved in a specified amount of solvent at constant temperature is called Solubility.

-Solubility is depend upon
+Solubility depends upon

 (i) Nature of solute.